tamerharsh/LearnGit/README.md

 # CommandLineParser
 # Introduction
-[1].CommandLineParser library adds the user defined command line options which accepts the short command , long command , short description ,long description and a  default value.
+[1].CommandLineParser library adds the user defined command line options which accepts the short command,long command,short description,long description and a default value.

 [2].This library parses the command line options and gives the corresponding value of a particular command.

-[3].The CommandLine parser Library supports custom help functionlity .
+[3].The CommandLine Parser Library supports custom help functionality.

 [4].The command line Options can be of the following forms :-